Flexible working support: a programme for Multi-Academy Trusts and Schools

 View recording

-If you’re new here use these recommended resources to learn more about what you can expect and how to navigate flexible working in education.
+If you’re new here, use these recommended resources to learn more about flexible working in education

-If you’re new here use these recommended resources to learn more about what you can expect and how to navigate flexible working in education.
+If you’re new here, use these recommended resources to learn more about flexible working in education

 Register for free access to live webinars, workshops, on demand training, resources and to send questions directly to our flexible working experts.